 2. Gifts should not be opened while the party is still on.
 Your child should be briefed that the gifts will be left wrapped and opened once all his friends and guests have left.

 3. The snacks and cake can be eaten only when everyone is served.
 Help your child to understand that she will have to eat along with her friends.

 4. Similarly, for any games or activities, ask your child to share and play together with his friends.
 Despite it being his birthday, he may lose a game or not perform well in an activity and that is absolutely fine.

 5. Help your child make 'Thank you' notes as appreciation to his friends for gracing the occasion.

-1. Your child should be aware to wish his friend, greet the parents respectfully and hand over his gift carefully to the birthday child.
-In fact, help your child wrap the gift for his friend so that he knows and understands the its value. .
+1. Your child should be aware to wish his friend, greet the parents respectfully, and hand over his gift carefully to the birthday child.
+In fact, help your child wrap the gift for his friend so that he knows and understands its value.

-2. Teach your child basic eating habits -- take small bites, eat off from his own plate, not drop too much around and to use a tissue or napkin to wipe his hands and mouth.
+2. Teach your child basic eating habits - take small bites, eat off from his own plate, not drop too much around, and use a tissue or napkin to wipe his hands and mouth.

 3. Explain to your child that she should avoid getting into a fight with other children or throwing a tantrum because she lost a game

 4. Teach your kid to say 'thank you' to his birthday friend and his parents while receiving the return gift and while heading home after the party.

 Birthday parties are probably the most exciting and memorable parts of childhood years.
 As parents, let's try and make sure they are a pleasant experience for both the parents and kids so that we can remember them with warmth.